 Soldo aims 500% growth with B2B Expense Solutions #6

-We believe in the power of intiatives that bring solutions to deep & wide problems.
-This week we are visiting Soldo – which provides prepaid company cards and automated expenses for businesses.
+We believe in the power of initiatives that bring solutions to deep & wide problems.
+So this week, we are visiting Soldo —which provides prepaid company cards and automated expenses for businesses.

-In this interview, we will be discussing their growth strategies, their core values to the customers, the iterations they made in order to stay strong against the competition, their funding history and many other aspects of their business.
+In this interview, we will discuss their growth strategies, their core values to the customers, the iterations they made to stay strong against the competition, their funding history, and many other aspects of their business.

-We had an inspring interview with Carlo Gualandri.
-His role in the company is being the founder and the CEO in reality but he mentions himself as “Mr. Wolf” who solves problems of any kind.
-Let’s take an inside look and hear about their success journey.
+We had an inspiring interview with Carlo Gualandri.
+His role in the company is the founder and the CEO.
+But in reality, he mentions himself as “Mr Wolf” who solves problems of any kind.
+So let’s take an inside look and hear about their success journey.

 The Success Journey

-Soldo is mainly aiming to build the next infrastructure for business expenses processes handling both the banking and the customer support level in all the processes for moving money around.
+Soldo aims to build the next infrastructure for business expenses processes handling both the banking and the customer support level in all the processes for moving money around.

-Soldo offers a unique service by putting together banking and expense management, which is differentiated than its competitors.
-The multi-user setup features bespoke budgets and rules for each pre-paid card, empowering staff to spend across multiple channels with automation, visibility and insight.
+Soldo offers a unique service by putting together banking and expense management, differentiated from its competitors.
+In addition, the multi-user setup features bespoke budgets and rules for each pre-paid card, empowering staff to spend across multiple channels with automation, visibility and insight.

 External growth (users, revenue…) is closely correlated with growth inside the organisation.

 Carlo says there are two ways to address a problem.
-First one is meeting the minimum needs for the business and then getting the validation.
-Aka the lean approach.
-The second one is starting from the hard side of it where you do all at once.
+The first one is meeting the minimum needs for the business and then getting the validation—aka the lean-approach.
+The second one is starting from the hard side, where you do it all at once.
 They went with the latter strategy.

-Soldo’s business strategy was a quite different one where they built up the company from bottom up.
-What Soldo did was creating the foundation – the bank – early on and go forward with the early hiring of 15+ engineers.
-First goal was building the bank then moving on to launching the software tool on the top of the bank which led them to manage to get the product market or product-segment fit.
+Soldo’s business strategy was quite a different one where they built up the company from the bottom up.
+Soldo created the foundation -the bank- early on and going forward with the early hiring of 15+ engineers.
+The first goal was building the bank.
+Then moving on to launching the software tool on the top of the bank.
+This structured approach led them to manage to get the product market or product-segment fit.
 Today they are running the business with 100+ employees.

-There is a quite interesting growth story Carlo is telling.
+There is quite an interesting growth story Carlo is telling.
 Watch the video to hear the whole interview.